-There is a new competitor in the household energy market in Ireland – a Canadian company called Just Energy.
-A subsidiary of their parent company has been operating in the UK for about 4 years as Green Star Energy .
+Back in 2017 a new competitor launched in the household energy market in Ireland – a Canadian company called Just Energy.

 Just Energy Ireland have an electricity tariff called Unlimited.
 Now we all know how the word “unlimited” has been abused in the past by some broadband and phone companies.
 Unlimited offers can sometimes come with terms and conditions or fair usage policies that results in caps.

 The JustEnergy.ie website says that you can ” Fix your bill for 12 months, no matter how much you use.”
 Sounds too good to be true doesn’t it ?

 How does the Unlimited Tariff work?

 Before you can sign up to the Just Energy Unlimited electricity tariff – you have to tell them your current annual usage and possibly provide your old bills to back this up.
 Then – based on your previous annual usage – they will give you a set price for the next year.

 “If your confirmed annual consumption is over 1,800 kWh for Electricity above the total annual consumption entered during the quoting process; Just Energy reserve the right to contact you and agree a revised tier and pricing or a new product with you.”

 The Just Energy website shows prices – and the “Unlimited” plan for average usage (4200 kwh) works out as an annual bill of €1167 !

 This is currently €360 more expensive than switching to Energia ( €807) (Jan 2019 .
 See Prices Here

 With the Just Energy unlimited tariff – you would have the ability to use more than 4200 Kwh in a year and still pay the same.
 But it is not clear from Just Energy website exactly how much more you could increase usage before they ask you to reduce it or move you over to their standard variable tariff.